daskeyboard/daskeyboard.io/README.md

 Merge your work on branch **deploy**, and push it.
 > You need to make sure than the tests pass.

+We have set up Travis to deploy on commit on the git branch `deploy`.

 ### Adding next/previous page links

 If you have a document that spans multiple pages, you can add next and previous